-- Safety comes first in every welding process.
+1) Safety comes first in every welding process.
 You must invest and buy good quality safety equipments for your welding workshop.
 Insulating gloves and clothing, Welding helmet and glasses and foot protection are the must haves for any welding process.

-- To begin the TIG welding, you must be well aware of appropriate torch positions and angles.
+2) To begin the TIG welding, you must be well aware of appropriate torch positions and angles.
 A TIG welding torch is ideally held at an angle of 70 or 80 degrees.
 The tungsten electrode should never touch the metal surface or it will cause contamination and scarring of the electrode tip.
 Generally it is advised to hold the electrode tip at a distance of 1/4th of an inch.

-- Foot Pedal Control is also an important aspect of TIG Welding.
+3) Foot Pedal Control is also an important aspect of TIG Welding.
 Foot pedal controls the supply of current to TIG Torch and thus the intensity of heat to the weld puddle.
 You must control the Foot pedal according to your weld puddle.
 Ideally, the weld puddle should not grow wider or narrower than ¼ inch.

-- The filler metal is used to get strong welds and it depends on the welding piece, whether you require a filler metal or not.
+4) The filler metal is used to get strong welds and it depends on the welding piece, whether you require a filler metal or not.
 If you are using a filler metal, hold it an angle of 15 degrees from the work piece and when the weld puddle begins to form, move the filler metal into the puddle.
 This process is gentle but quick.

 Once you are an experienced welder, you can try various other techniques like changing the size of welding rod or using some other inert gas in place of argon.
 All these things vary with circumstances and the type of metal you are going to weld.
 Happy Welding!!